vikramr2/VerseNet/README.md

 # VerseNet
-Trained Recurrent Neural Network with PyTorch to generate verses with stylistic similarity to the Holy Bible
+Trained Recurrent Neural Network with PyTorch to generate verses with stylistic similarity to the provided piece of literature.

 ```
 2:14 And the LORD is with my strengthen in Samariah, and